 The constitutional precedent for the censure motion comes from Article 1, Section 5, Clause 2, which says that “each House may determine the Rules of its Proceedings, punish its Members for disorderly behavior, and, with the Concurrence of two thirds, expel a Member.”

 However, there is nothing in the Constitution about Congress having the ability to pass a censure motion against a member of another branch of the government.
 And the word “censure” doesn’t appear in the Constitution.

 These facts weren’t lost on President Andrew Jackson in 1834 when he faced the first-ever censure motion against a sitting President.
-Jackson was locked in a fierce battle against Henry Clay and the Whigs over the First Bank of the United States.
+Jackson was locked in a fierce battle against Henry Clay and the Whigs over the Second Bank of the United States.